Turkish Court Orders Key Erdogan Rival Jailed Pending Trial on Corruption Charges

 Government officials reject accusations that legal actions against opposition figures are politically motivated and insist that Turkey’s courts operate independently.

+Interior Minister Ali Yerlikaya said Sunday that 323 people were detained the previous evening over disturbances at protests.

+Largely peaceful protests across Turkey have seen hundreds of thousands come out in support of Imamoglu.
+However, there has been some violence, with police deploying water cannons, tear gas, pepper spray and firing plastic pellets at protesters in Istanbul, Ankara and Izmir, some of whom hurled stones, fireworks and other missiles at riot police.

-The formal arrest came as his opposition Republican People’s Party, or CHP, began holding a primary presidential election to endorse Imamoglu as its presidential candidate despite the arrest.
+The formal arrest came as more than 1.5 million members of the opposition Republican People’s Party, or CHP, began holding a primary presidential election to endorse Imamoglu as its presidential candidate.
+With Imamoglu as the sole candidate, the primary — announced last month — was largely a symbolic show of support.

-The party has also set up symbolic ballot boxes nationwide — called “solidarity boxes” — to allow people who are not party members to express their support to the mayor.
+The party has also set up symbolic ballot boxes nationwide to allow people who are not party members to express their support for the mayor.
+Large crowds gathered early Sunday to cast a “solidarity ballot.”

+“This is no longer just a problem of the Republican People’s Party, but a problem of Turkish democracy,” Fusun Erben, 69, said at a polling station in Istanbul’s Kadikoy district.
+“We do not accept our rights being so easily usurped.
+We will fight until the end.”

+Speaking at a polling station in Bodrum, western Turkey, engineer Mehmet Dayanc, 38, said he feared that “in the end we’ll be like Russia, a country without an opposition, where only a single man participates in elections.”

+In a message posted on social media, Imamoglu called on people to show “their struggle for democracy and justice to the entire world” at the ballot box.
+He warned Erdogan that he would be defeated by “our righteousness, our courage, our humility, our smiling face.”

-“Honestly, we are embarrassed in the name of our legal system,” Ankara Mayor Mansur Yavas, a fellow member of Imamoglu’s CHP, told reporters, criticizing the lack of confidentiality in the proceedings.
+“Honestly, we are embarrassed in the name of our legal system,” Ankara Mayor Mansur Yavas, a fellow member of Imamoglu’s CHP, told reporters after casting his vote, criticizing the lack of confidentiality in the proceedings.

 “We learned from television pundits about the allegations that even lawyers did not have access to, showing how politically motivated this whole ordeal has been,” he said.